 In 1959, Professor Jérôme Lejeune, doctor and researcher, discovered the cause of Down syndrome (trisomy 21).

-The Jerome Lejeune Foundation is France’s number one funder for research in genetic intelligence disorders; the Foundation develops and funds scientific research in the United States and many other countries around the world.
+The Jerome Lejeune Foundation is France’s number one funder for research in genetic disorders; the Foundation develops and funds scientific research in the United States and many other countries around the world.

 We have created and funded the Jerome Lejeune Institute, a care center for specialized medical consultations.